raynaldmo/my-contacts/v2/README.txt

 This version has:
+- Use bower to install client components
 - RequireJS modules
-- Unit Tests
+- Jasmine Unit Tests
-- Bootstrap
-- Separate view for contacts